dschmidt/ember-cli-deploy-sentry/README.md

 *Required*

-### sentryApiKey
+### auth

+An object with your api key, either under `bearer`, if you are uploading to the current Sentry API, or `user` if you are using an older API.

-An api key you can create in your organization settings.
+You can create the api key in your organization settings.
 Make sure it has the `project:write` privilege.

 *Required*